 When to plant a cover crop

 Cover crops can be part of a garden crop rotation, growing in a planting bed or field for an entire season.
 But this is not always doable in the home vegetable garden.

 A good home garden cover crop strategy is to use cover crops as catch crops.
 A catch crop is a filler crop; it grows in a vacant spot before or after a main crop.
 A catch crop can be interplanted with your main crops.

-- Midseason Cover Crops: Grow summer or midseason cover crops in regions where the weather gets too hot for warm-season vegetable crops—where temps rarely dip below 90° Sow summer cover crops after spring leaf and root crops have been harvest.
+Grow summer or midseason cover crops in regions where the weather gets too hot for warm-season vegetable crops—where temps rarely dip below 90° Sow summer cover crops after spring leaf and root crops have been harvested.
 Cut down summer cover crops about 3 weeks before you plan to sow fall vegetable crops.
-It’s best to wet down the garden and cover crop before turning it under in very hot regions—this will help decomposition.
-A fast growing cover crop is buckwheat.
+It’s best to wet down the garden and cover the crop before turning it under in very hot regions—this will help decomposition.
+A fast-growing cover crop is buckwheat.

-- Winter Cover Crops: Winter cover crops can be planted as soon as the summer harvest comes out of the garden.
+Winter cover crops can be planted as soon as the summer harvest comes out of the garden.
 When possible sow the winter cover crop at least 6 weeks ahead of the first killing frost.
 Some winter cover crops will survive through the winter; others will die during the winter—but can remain in place to stem erosion.
-Two very quick growing cover crops for winter are oats and winter rye.
+Two very fast-growing cover crops for winter are oats and winter rye.

 Planting a cover crop is easy.
 Here are the steps: